 Other examples of ‘pupil voice’ are:

-Pupils are always listened to by adults and are taught to listen carefully and to each other, respecting the right of every individual to have their opinions and voices heard.
+- Pupils are always listened to by adults and are taught to listen carefully and to each other, respecting the right of every individual to have their opinions and voices heard.
 We encourage pupils to take ownership of not only their school but also of their own learning and progress.
-This encourages a heightened sense of both personal and social responsibility and is demonstrated on a daily basis by our pupils.
+This encourages a heightened sense of both personal and social responsibility and is demonstrated on a daily basis by our pupils, and links to our school core values.

 Rules and laws

 The importance of rules and laws, whether they be those that govern our school or our country, are referred to and reinforced often, such as in assemblies and when reflecting on behaviour choices.
-At the start of the school year, each class discusses and sets its own Class Charter, a set of principles that are clearly understood by all and seen to be necessary to ensure that every class member is able to learn in a safe and ordered environment.
+We have embedded key behaviours shared as a school such as 'fantastic walking' that are clearly understood by all and seen to be necessary to ensure that every class member is able to learn in a safe and ordered environment.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves, and the consequences when laws are broken.
 These values are reinforced in different ways:

 Individual liberty